vmxdev/xenoeye/EXTRA.md

 `ingress_ru/mo.conf`:
 ```
 {
-	"filter": "dst host our-net and country(src host) 'ru'"
+	"filter": "dst host our-net and country_code(src host) 'ru'"
 	/* ... */
 }
 ```

-The collector will convert the `country(src host)` of each flow into a two-letter country code and compare it with `ru`
+The collector will convert the `country_code(src host)` of each flow into a two-letter country code and compare it with `ru`

 In order to export geo-information to a DBMS, you need to use the function from the list above as a field.